 - a.
-Multiple submissions from a single individual to a Heart & Stroke Postdoctoral Fellowship Award are not permitted. - b.
-An individual may not submit to more than one (1) Heart & Stroke Postdoctoral Award funding opportunity in a given competition year. - c.
-If successful in a competition, applicants cannot hold more than one (1) Heart and Stroke Personnel Award at one time.
+Multiple submissions from a single individual for a Heart & Stroke Women's Doctoral Award are not permitted. - b.
+Applicants may submit to multiple Heart and Stroke Personnel Award competitions, but they may not hold multiple Heart and Stroke Personnel awards at one time. - c.
+If successful in a competition, Applicants cannot hold more than one (1) Heart and Stroke Personnel Award at one time.
 This includes awards through the Heart and Stroke open competition and strategic initiatives. - d.
-Recipients of a Heart & Stroke Postdoctoral Award will not be eligible for another Postdoctoral Fellowship Award in future years.
+Recipients of a Heart & Stroke Doctoral Award will not be eligible for another Doctoral award in future years.